hackgvl/hackgreenville-com/CONTRIBUTING.md

 ## Contributing Code to the Project

-> **Note: Always follow the below steps before you start coding or working on an issue.**
+> **Note: Always follow the following steps before starting a new branch or pull request.**

 Contributions are made using [GitHub's Pull Request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) (aka PR) pattern.
-This allows anyone to suggest changes for review, commenting, and eventual merging into the main project.
+This allows anyone to suggest changes for review, commenting, and eventual apporval / merging into the main project's repo.

 <details><summary>Step 1: Sync Up with the Upstream HackGreenville Repo</summary>

-Before creating a new git "branch" you'll want to sync up with the "remote upstream", which is just a fancy way of saying the main Hackgreenville.com GitHub repo.
+Before creating a new git "branch" you'll want to sync up with the "remote upstream", which is just a fancy way of saying the main Hackgreenville.com (HG) GitHub repo.

-All contributions should be made from the develop branch.

-1. Save any uncommitted changes using `git stash` because the following steps will reset and sync wit the upstream.
+1. Save any uncommitted changes using `git stash` because the following steps can possibly reset / delete things in order to stay in sync with the upstream.

 2. Validate that you are on the `develop` branch